Jacopone da Todi: Veneration

 From the time of his death, Benedetti was considered to have been a saint by his followers, both within and outside of the Franciscan Order.
 He is honored as Blessed within the Order.

 Several attempts were made over the centuries to have the Catholic Church recognize his sanctity.
 In the 17th century, both the City Council and the cathedral chapter of Todi petitioned the Holy See to do so.
 In the 19th century, the Postulator for the causes of saints of the Order of Friars Minor collected documents for this step.

 To date, however, the church has never formally approved this devotion.
 One possible reason for this may be the conflict between Benedetti and Pope Boniface VIII.

 Legacy

 Benedetti was steadfast in condemning corruption, especially through his satirical Italian poems.
 Benedetti would not recant his position on the requirement of ascetic poverty, believing that the mainstream church had become corrupt and that its ministers were not interested in the welfare of the poor.
-This criticism is echoed in the contemporary Alleluia Movement.
 It was a time of famine and poverty in Italy and many mystics and preachers like Gioacchino da Fiore anticipated the end of the world and the coming of Christ.
 They also said kings and clergy had become too attached to material goods and too interested in their personal wars rather than the welfare of the country.

-Benedetti's preaching attracted many enthusiasts and Dante praised him in his Paradiso.
+Benedetti's preaching attracted many enthusiasts.